 Ipswich Poetry Feast

-Ipswich Poetry Feast competitions for children and adults, closes around mid July each year.
+Ipswich Poetry Feast competitions for children and adults, entry dates vary.
 More information.

 John Marsden and Hachette Australia Prize for Young Writers

 This is a developmental award open exclusively to Australian secondary school students in categories of fiction, nonfiction and poetry.
 For young writers aged 12 to 18, the prize provides an unforgettable experience.
 Fifteen shortlisted writers receive feedback on their work and are invited to participate in an exclusive creative writing workshop and special event presented by the Melbourne Writers Festival.
 Prize winners also receive a $500 cash prize and a book pack courtesy of Hachette Australia.
 The prize recognises excellence in three creative writing categories: fiction, nonfiction and poetry.

 Short Story Writing Competition.
 Has writing tips from Jackie French.
 Free entry for Kindergarten to Year 9.
-Entries closed 3 July, 2020.
+Entries close mid year.